-The Anasuria Cluster, located approximately 175km east of Aberdeen in the Central North Sea, United Kingdom, incorporates the Teal, Teal South, Guillemot A and Cook fields, all of which share the Anasuria floating production, storage and offloading (FPSO) host platform.
+The Anasuria Cluster, located approximately 175km east of Aberdeen in the Central North Sea, UK, incorporates the Teal, Teal South, Guillemot A and Cook fields, all of which share the Anasuria floating production, storage and offloading (FPSO) host platform.

-The JV has a 100% ownership in the Teal, Teal South, Guillemot A fields, as well as the Anasuria FPSO, and a 38.65% in the Cook field.
-The remaining 65.35% share in the Cook field is held by Ithaca Energy.
+The JV has a 100% ownership in the Teal, Teal South, Guillemot A fields, and the Anasuria FPSO, as well as a 38.6% in the Cook field.
+The remaining 61.345% share in the Cook field is held by Ithaca Energy.